 What does Declaring Bankruptcy mean?

-Declaring bankruptcy in Australia refers to the legal process for declaring that you can not afford to repay your debts.
-In Australia you can yourself ,as a legal individual declare that you can’t afford to repay your debts by filing for “voluntary bankruptcy” or “declaring bankruptcy”.
+Declaring bankruptcy in Australia refers to the legal process for declaring that you cannot afford to repay your debts.
+In Australia as a legal individual you can declare that you can’t afford to repay your debts by filing for “voluntary bankruptcy” or “declaring bankruptcy”.
 Declaring bankruptcy is preferable to being made bankrupt by the court.
 If you are made bankrupt you will have your financial affairs investigated by the court.

 Declaring Bankruptcy and Insolvency